 Enter your name, address, and SSN in the space provided.
-If you are filing a joint return, enter your SSNs in the same order as your names.
-If your name appears first on the return, make sure your SSN is the first number listed.
+If you are filing a joint return, enter your SSNs in the same order

 Make sure that all SSNs are clear and correct.
 You may be subject to a penalty if you fail to include your SSN.
 It will take longer to process your return if SSNs are missing, incorrect, or unclear.